AbhinavPraveen/UoP-HPC-Docs/source/containerisation/podman.rst

 Podman is a container platform focused on security.
 It is very robust and is supported by `Red Hat <https://www.redhat.com/en/topics/containers/what-is-podman>`__.
 Podman supports images in the Open Container Initiative (OCI) format -- these are also supported by Docker, Kubernetes and Singularity among others.

-To get more information about Singularity, the following manual pages are available:
+To get more information about Podman, the following manual pages are available:

 .. code-block:: bash